rghoshcode/thecoreblog-documentdb/README.md

 # thecoreblog-documentdb

-This project is an ASP.NET Core 2.0 API to store & manage (CRUD operations) Blog items of the follow structure on an Azure DocumentDB (NoSQL).
+This project is an ASP.NET Core 2.0 API to store & manage (CRUD operations) Blog items of the following structure on an Azure DocumentDB (NoSQL).

     public class Blog